NCAR/i-wrf/docs/Users_Guide/compute-platform/jetstream2.rst

     and the "Web Desktop" button will open a view of the instance's graphical desktop (if enabled).
     Both views open in a new browser tab, and Exosphere automatically logs you in to the instance.
-    For this tutorial you should open a Web Desktop so that you will be able to view the plots that are generated from the simulation output.
+    For this tutorial you should open a Web Desktop so that you will be able to view the plots (if any) that are generated from the simulation output.

     If you wish to log in to the instance from a shell on your computer, you can do so following the information in this optional content: